-That last link leads to an article written in 2012, yet still reads as though it was written today.
-It might even sound as though it’s talking about your network.
-All of which leads to the question of whether or not now is the time for you to start adding cloud-managed switches and access points to your network.
+That last link leads to an article written in 2012, but we forgive you if you thought it was written this year.
+We would also forgive you if you thought it was talking about your network, which leads us to the question: Is it time for you to start adding cloud-managed switches and access points to your network?

 We can’t tell you whether or not the answer is yes or no, but we can help you figure it out through the questions in this post.